christie888/christie888.github.io/_pages/about.md

 ## 👤 About Me
 ------
 I am a Project Lecturer at the University of Tokyo.

-📍 **Affiliation:** [Interfaculty Initiative in Information Studies, The University of Tokyo]
+🕰️ Ph.D. degree of Interdisciplinary Information studies from The University of Tokyo in 2019 📍 **Affiliation:** [Interfaculty Initiative in Information Studies, The University of Tokyo]
 ---